harveybc/don/README.md

 The [singularity platform](https://github.com/harveybc/singularity) allows extending existing evolutionary algorithms to a decentralized architecture to provide collaboration, scalability and fault-tolerance in an optimization process.

+It also allows external clients to make remote evaluations of data using the most optimized model parameters found by the optimizers.

 ## Installation